Beyond Gradient and Priors in Privacy Attacks: Leveraging Pooler Layer Inputs of Language Models in Federated Learning: Appendix-C

 \subsection{Intuition of Intermediate Features}

 Two previous works that utilize intermediate features to enhance privacy and adversary attacks also share a similar intuition with ours~\citep{huang2019enhancing, kariyappa2023cocktail}.
-However, \citet{huang2019enhancing} focuses on a completely different attack scenario and objective, with different constraints and limitations in the community.
-In contrast, \cite{kariyappa2023cocktail} is a recent work that concentrates on image data recovery, employing intermediate features in the context of federated learning.
-Considering that attacking private text data presents unique challenges compared to image data, and that our methods differ from these studies, our novelty and contribution remain distinct.
-We are encouraged to find that our approach shares similar intuition with these two studies.
+However, \citet{huang2019enhancing} focuses on a completely different attack scenario and objective with different constraints and limitations in the community.
+In contrast, \citet{kariyappa2023cocktail} is a recent work that concentrates on the recovery of image data, employing intermediate features in the context of federated learning.
+Considering that attacking textual data presents unique challenges compared to image data and our method differs from these studies, the novelty and contribution remain distinct for our research.

-\subsection{Datasets}
+\subsection{Datasets~}

 \textbf{CoLA}: The CoLA (Corpus of Linguistic Acceptability) dataset is a seminal resource for evaluating the grammatical acceptability of machine learning models in natural language processing.
 Consisting of approximately 10,657 English sentences, these annotations are derived from various linguistic literature sources and original contributions.
 The sentences are categorized based on their grammatical acceptability.
 Spanning a comprehensive range of linguistic phenomena, CoLA provides a robust benchmark for tasks requiring sentence-level acceptability judgments.
 Its diverse set of grammatical structures challenges models to demonstrate both depth and breadth in linguistic understanding, making it a popular choice in the field.